IoannisNezis/Qlue-ls/docs/docs/01_use_in_web.md

-# 🌐 use in web
+# 🌐 Use in web

 If you want to connect from a web-based-editor, you can use this package as well.
 For this purpose this can be compiled to wasm and is available on [npm](https://www.npmjs.com/package/@ioannisnezis/sparql-language-server):

 ```shell
 npm i qlue-ls